Josuephyus/Randomize/README.md

 - [-] Pressing Backspace removes a character from the list
 - [-] Pressing [ Left Arrow ] will undo the removal of a character
 - [-] Resize options
+- [ ] Allow for less characters when deleting